 eHealth describes an electronic health record system that will electronically record, store and transmit your health information in one secure and trusted environment.
 The goal is to improve the safety and quality of your health care.

-As part of the State Government's health reform agenda, SA Health is developing Australia's first fully integrated state-wide electronic health record (EHR) system.
+As part of the State Government's health reform agenda, SA Health is developing Australia's first integrated state-wide electronic health record (EHR) system.

 The EHR will improve communications for patients, doctors, nurses, midwives, allied health professionals and other health care professionals within the public health system by streamlining and interconnecting information systems.

-The EPAS program will form the foundation for the EHR by connecting a patient's health record across all public hospitals and health services.
+The implementation of EPAS is SA Health's most significant e-Health reform program by its scale and impact.
+It will form the foundation for the EHR by connecting a patient's health record across all metropolitan public hospitals and health services, and some country hospitals.

 As part of the implementation of the EPAS, SA Health will be creating a unique identifier number for each patient.
 This will be an interim measure until the national unique health identifiers are complete.